My Recap of the 2021 Australian Camp Oven Festival.

 My Final Thoughts

-Over the past four festivals, I have seen the festival evolve and grow to what it is today, Just Remember that while It’s called a “camp oven festival”, it has evolved into more of an Australian History Festival with a side serving of camp oven cooking.
+Over the past five festivals, I have seen the festival evolve and grow to what it is today, Just Remember that while It’s called a “camp oven festival”, it has evolved into more of an Australian History Festival with a side serving of camp oven cooking.

-Don’t get me wrong this is far from being a bad thing as it’s providing so much to see and do, and camp oven cooking is very much a part of our aussie history.
-And for the next festival, i would like to see more emphasis on centring it around Camp Oven cooking as the focal point.
+Don’t get me wrong this is far from being a bad thing as it’s providing so much to see and do, and camp oven cooking is very much a part of our Aussie history.
+And for the next festival, I would like to see more emphasis on centring it around Camp Oven cooking as the focal point.

 Mick, What would you like to see at the next camp oven festival?

 - More camp oven collections – We have so many collectors of camp ovens that i would love to see them all put on a display, just like everyone turning up with their vintage car to a car show.

 - More Camp Oven Cooking Competitors – I would love to see more teams, beginners and kids entering the competitions, to help encourage more beginners that i think the Festival needs to provide a basic area with shade, tables, a communal wash-up area and a communal fire pit for coals, i do believe this would definitely see more beginners getting involved.

 - More variety of camp ovens and equipment for sale – While there is a big market stall area, there is never stalls selling products like camp ovens, recipe books, lid lifters, heatproof gloves that complement the show, other than the festival.
 I would like to see a more diverse range of sellers just like you would see at a caravan or four Wheel drive show.